masotime/require-watch/README.md

 Require watch wraps around Node's module loader and watches files as they are loaded.
 If a change is detected on a watched module, then that module, along with all its parents, are automatically flushed from the require cache.

 This was primarily motivated in enabling hot reloading for express routes.
-See below under "Express example"
+See below under [Express example](#express-example)

 Example usage: